Spin-Orbit Coupling of Europa's Ice Shell and Interior: Methods and Results

 For the case of dissipative damping, in the absence of parametric forcing ($\varepsilon = 0$) this oscillator is stable, i.e. $x(t) \rightarrow 0$ for $\delta > 0$, and unstable for $\delta < 0$.
 However, when $\varepsilon > 0$, there are some combinations of $\delta$ and $\varepsilon$ which can stabilize the system even when $\delta < 0$.
 In our numerical study of Europa, we have a more complicated system -- two coupled second-order differential equations with additional forcing terms -- but we still have time-varying coefficients in the dynamics (including time-varying ``stiffness" terms), and we observe a region of mostly unsettled (i.e. non-synchronous) behavior for which there is settling (i.e. tidal locking) for a narrow range of parameters.

 It is instructive to examine two individual cases of interest from this parameter study.
 First, consider the non-synchronous rotation case with $\kappa_{s}/\kappa^{*} = \kappa_{i}/\kappa^{*} = 0.8$, whose energy plot is given on the left side of Figure \ref{fig:PSind1ab}.
 The energy settles to an equilibrium level above $\hat{E}_{\text{crit},2}$, and Europa ends up in a state of non-synchronous rotation.
 By contrast, for the case with $\kappa_{s}/\kappa^{*} = 6$ and $\kappa_{i}/\kappa^{*} = 0.8$, the energy falls to $\hat{E}_{\text{crit},2}$ and lingers until falling below this critical value, at which point tidal locking occurs, and energy is rapidly depleted afterwards.
 For this particular case, the ice shell and core tidally lock together when $\hat{E}(t) < \hat{E}_{\text{crit},2}$.
-It seems that regardless of the behavior of the ice shell, if the total energy falls below $E_{\text{crit,2}}$, tidal locking of the entire moon will eventually ensue, because equilibrium spin states with $E_{\text{crit},1} < E < E_{\text{crit},2}$ are generally not observed in these simulations.
+It seems that regardless of the behavior of the ice shell, if the total energy falls below $E_{\text{crit,2}}$, tidal locking of the entire moon will eventually ensue, because equilibrium spin states with $E_{\text{crit},1} < E < E_{\text{crit},2}$ are generally not observed in any simulations for this first parameter study.

-Repeating the above parameter study with the same methodology and the same $\gamma=28$ but using a strong gravitational coupling constant $\hat{K}_{G} = 1.6(B_{i}-A_{i})$, $\hat{K}_{G} > \hat{K}_{G}^{*}$, Figure \ref{fig:TLParam2} is produced.
+If the gravitational coupling between the permanent asymmetries of shell and interior is strong enough, the resulting behavior is similar to the classical result for a homogeneous satellite.
+Repeating the previous parameter study with the same methodology and the same $\gamma=28$ but using a strong gravitational coupling constant $\hat{K}_{G} = 1.6(B_{i}-A_{i})$, $\hat{K}_{G} > \hat{K}_{G}^{*}$, Figure \ref{fig:TLParam2} is produced.
 For this system, the energy loss always enforces simultaneous locking of the initially co-rotating ice shell and core -- see the lower half of Figure~\ref{fig:Energies}.
 The result is a less interesting landscape of possible solutions, with a fairly linear boundary separating tidal locking from NSR final states.
 Note however that once again the linear extrapolation, which assumes a differentiated but rigid Europa, does not correctly reproduce the slope of the boundary line.
 It provides a decent approximation of the boundary but once again is incorrect in the region with lower $\kappa_{s}/\kappa^{*}$.
-The source of the mismatch is that the small independent oscillations of the shell rotation angle with respect to the core rotation angle provide an additional avenue for energy dissipation, extending the tidal locking boundary below the classical limit.